AutoJenny/blog/docs/README.md

 ## Notes
 - SQLite is no longer supported.
 PostgreSQL is required for all environments.
 - When building or editing workflow UI, always bind each sub-stage field to its corresponding value in the backend's stage_data for the current post.

+The workflow system is now fully normalized in SQL.
+All workflow logic, transitions, and sub-stage updates use the normalized tables (`workflow_stage_entity`, `workflow_sub_stage_entity`, `post_workflow_stage`, `post_workflow_sub_stage`).

+The workflow tables must be seeded before use.
+The script `scripts/update_workflow.py` ensures all workflow stages and sub-stages are present in the database.
+As of the latest update, all stages and sub-stages are initialized for every post at creation, enabling asynchronous editing—authors can work on any stage or sub-stage at any time.
+There is no longer any sequential or partial initialization.

+Legacy JSON-based workflow fields are deprecated and will be removed after migration is complete.